Scientists weigh AI’s promise and challenges at the Comer Climate Conference

 When Claire Jasper, a Ph.D. candidate at Columbia University, flashed an X-ray image of a deep-sea sediment core onto the screen, AI took on a whole new meaning beyond self-driving cars or chatbots.

 Jasper was talking about rocks and sediment in the cores— what she described as “the trash that the glaciers toss away when they start to retreat and melt.”
 But the trash reveals the Antarctic ice sheet’s loss of mass.
-Now, an AI model is helping scientists detect traces of those icebergs buried deep in the sediment clues from the sea floor.
+Now, an AI model is helping scientists detect traces of those lost icebergs buried deep in the sediment clues from the sea floor.

-During months-long drilling expeditions at Integrated Ocean Discovery Program (IODP) Site U1537 near Antarctica’s Iceberg Alley, Jasper’s team collected hundreds and thousands of meters of sediment cores from the ocean floor.
+During months-long drilling expeditions at Integrated Ocean Discovery Program (IODP) Site U1537 near Antarctica’s Iceberg Alley, Jasper’s team collected thousands of meters of sediment cores from the ocean floor.
 Traditionally, researchers identified iceberg-rafted debris (IRD) by manually counting on X-ray images targeting on very specific intervals, or examining coarser fractions of the debris under a microscope after sieving samples of mud.

 The surge of AI has given scientists another option.